How To Maximise The Effectiveness of Your Moth Traps

 Where To Position Moth Traps:

 Clothes Moths & Carpet Moths are sensitive to certain environments.
-For your clothes moth traps to work as effectively as possible it’s important to consider the following when positioning them:
+For your traps to work as effectively as possible it’s important to consider the following when positioning them:

 - Where possible place traps at between 3-6 ft high.
 This is the flight height of the male moth